-Differential measurement error across control and treatment groups or (pre and post-treatment measurement waves) can vitiate estimates of treatment effect.
-One prominent reason for differential error in survey context is differential motivation.
-For instance, if participants are less motivated to respond accurately on the pre-treatment survey than on the post-treatment survey (or respondents satisfice more on the pre-treatment survey that post-treatment survey), the pre-post difference score will be a biased estimator of the treatment effect.
-Weiksner (2008) provides an empirical example of the broad problem that he identifies – participants acquiesced more during the pre-treatment (treatment is the Deliberative Poll) survey than the post-treatment survey, compromising inferences about how many much attitude change happens over the course of the treatment.
+Differential measurement error across control and treatment groups or in a within-subjects experiment, pre and post-treatment measurement waves, can vitiate estimates of treatment effect.
+One reason for differential measurement error in surveys is differential motivation.
+For instance, if participants in the control group (pre-treatment survey) are less motivated to respond accurately than participants in the treatment group (post-treatment survey), the difference in means estimator will be a biased estimator of the treatment effect.
+For example, in Deliberative Polls, participants acquiesce more during the pre-treatment survey than the post-treatment survey (Weiksner, 2008).
 To correct for it, one may want to replace agree/disagree responses with construct specific questions (Weiksner, 2008).
-A perhaps better solution would be to incentivize all (or a random subset of) responses to the pre-treatment survey.
-Possible incentives include – monetary rewards, adding a preface to the screens telling people how important accurate responses are to research, etc. This is the same strategy that I advocate for dealing with satisficing more generally (see here) – which translates to minimizing errors, than the dominant though somewhat more suboptimal strategy of “balancing errors” by randomizing the response order.
+Perhaps a better solution would be to incentivize all (or a random subset of) responses to the pre-treatment survey.
+Possible incentives include – monetary rewards, adding a preface to the screens telling people how important accurate responses are to research, etc. This is the same strategy that I advocate for dealing with satisficing more generally (see here) – which translates to minimizing errors, than the more common, more suboptimal strategy of “balancing errors” by randomizing the response order.